mdymen85/dynamo/README.md

 ## Docker

-I installed DynamoDB in a docker container in order to use it:
+I installed DynamoDB in a docker container to use it when I run de application -**not in unit testing**:

 ```
 docker run -p 8000:8000 amazon/dynamodb-local